J. Eugene Grigsby: Career

 Grigsby volunteered for World War II in 1942 and served in the Army.
 Upon returning after the war, he eventually settled in Phoenix, Arizona, where he spent much of his professional career.
 Starting in 1946 Grigsby served as the Founder and Chair of the Art Department at Carver High School for eight years, followed by serving as the Chair of Phoenix Union High School, once Carver High School closed due to desegregation.

 Grigsby, who joined Alpha Phi Alpha fraternity while a student at Morehouse, was one of the seven founders of the alumni chapter of the fraternity in Phoenix, in 1949.

 In 1966, Grigsby became a professor in the School of Art at Arizona State University.
-During his tenure he became the first black author and artist to publish a book for art educators with his book Art and Ethnics: Background for Teaching Youth in a Pluralistic Society.
+During his tenure, he became the first black author and artist to publish a book for art educators with his book Art and Ethnics: Background for Teaching Youth in a Pluralistic Society.
 According to Dr. Laura Chapman, an art education consultant, his book "remains today, a landmark in literature of art education."
 She goes on to say "it was also the first to address issues and stakes for all students in respecting the heritage and diversity in American society."
 Art and Ethnics was reprinted by the National Art Education Association in 2000.
-As an educator Grigsby was known for encouraging students to use their cultural heritage to understand their own identities and to inform their art practice.
+As an educator, Grigsby was known for encouraging students to use their cultural heritage to understand their own identities and to inform their art practice.

 Aside from teaching, Grigsby was an active community leader.
 He attributes his involvement to his experiences working for three months teaching art at the American Pavilion at the World's Fair in Brussels in 1958.
 Following his time there, he began to start art programs in unlikely places, such as daycare centers and housing projects.
 He also worked to provide opportunities for young minority artists to exhibit their work.
-One of the ways he did this was through the founding of COBA (Consortium of Black Artists and Others for the Arts) which puts on an invitational exhibition of work from inner-city high school students in Phoenix annually and brings in a prominent African American artist to the Phoenix region every two years among other community supported programs.
-Additionally he started the "Arts in Job Development" program through the Opportunities Industrialization Center which provides employment training programs for under-served populations in the United States.
+One of the ways he did this was through the founding of COBA (Consortium of Black Artists and Others for the Arts) which puts on an invitational exhibition of work from inner-city high school students in Phoenix annually and brings in a prominent African American artist to the Phoenix region every two years ,among other community supported programs.
+Additionally ,he started the "Arts in Job Development" program through the Opportunities Industrialization Center which provides employment training programs for under-erved populations in the United States.
 On a national stage, Grigsby was involved with the National Art Education Association.
-He attended the second convening and was Chair of the Committee on Minority Concerns which is now the Committee on Multiethnic Concerns.
+He attended the second convening and was Chair of the Committee on Minority Concerns ,which is now the Committee on Multiethnic Concerns.

 Grigsby was a prolific artist who continued to create art even at the age of 93.
 According to Grigsby "a visual artist expresses himself/herself about human conditions, within a framework of design".
 Grigsby's aesthetics are heavily influenced by African art, specifically from the Kuba Kingdom.
-Family is cited as one of his many inspirations, however other themes of social injustice and humanity are often present in his work as well.
+Family is cited as one of his many inspirations, though other themes of social injustice and humanity are often present in his work as well.